dridri/lens_shading_editor/README.md

 ## Dependencies

+* Qt5
+* OpenGL

-On debian-based distributions (and probably others) just install packages 'cmake', 'g++' and 'qtbase5-dev'
+For debian-based distributions (and probably other Linux distros) just install packages `cmake g++ qtbase5-dev libqt5opengl5-dev`

+On Windows, installing Qt-Creator is the easiest way.

+On OSX.. hmm Qt-Creator should be enough.

 ## Building